AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 280g–16.
 Food Safety Integrated Centers of Excellence.

+280g–17.
+Designation and investigation of potential cancer clusters.

 #### Part Q—Programs To Improve the Health of Children ####

 280h.
 Grants to promote childhood nutrition and physical activity.